 Address – 12 locations in Dubai, look up Google maps for the one closest to you.

-There are way too many Indian restaurants in Dubai to cover all of them, doesn’t mean their food is any less tasty.
+There are way too many Indian restaurants in Dubai to cover all of them in this mini guide, which doesn’t mean their food is any less tasty.
 Below are a few more Indian restaurants with their brief location and are worth a shot:

 - Bombay Bungalow – JBR The Walk, JBR